 I. Bioanthropology and Bioarchaeology Projects:

-2. Artificial Intelligence in Archaeological Analysis:
+2. Artificial Intelligence in Archaeological & Museum Analysis:

 Ivy is currently training a deep learning method called the Convolutional Neural Network (CNN) to classify artifact fragments and perform image restoration of archaeological fragments using Generative Adversarial Network.
 Preliminary results have been obtained using a Residual Neural Network (ResNet) within a Convolutional Neural Network (CNN).
 The CNN was trained with images of artifacts, achieving a high accuracy of 96.0% in identifying background information such as dynasties.
 In addition, the model was able to predict the contemporary preservation and locations of the artifacts.
 The research results are currently being written up and planned for publication in relevant journals.